The Midvale Community Garden is located on the west side of Madison, Wisconsin.

 What is Community Gardening?

 You’ve probably heard the term community gardening, but what exactly is it?
 Many people think community gardening is simply a way to grow food — the same as back yard gardening, only not in their back yard.
 Community gardening is different for it creates the opportunity for a diverse set of people to work together to care for a wonderful and productive neighborhood space.
 Natural outgrowths of these gardens are new personal relationships, cross-cultural exchange, a greater sense of connection to one’s community, neighborhood beautification, and an overall strengthening of the neighborhood’s social fabric.
-Click here to learn more about Madison’s Community Gardens.
+Click here to learn more about Community Gardens in Dane County.

 The Vision Behind the Midvale Community Garden